Boomatang/git-grab/docs/installation.md

 ## Stable release

-To install cards, run this command in your terminal:
+To install grab, run this command in your terminal:

 ```
 $ pip install cards